thalyshenrique7/inventory-control-system/README.md

 + Observer pattern send notifications of saved or updated products and movements and whenever the current balance of a product to equals 10 percents is below the minimum quantity

 ### Functional Requirements:
-+ Only user 'Ceo' can register new users with 2 profiles disponible 'Manager' and 'Operator'
++ Only user 'Ceo' can register new users with 2 profiles disponible 'Manager' and 'Operator' and delete users
++ User 'Manager' can update others users

 ### Products and Inventory:
 + Only Ceo and Manager can save, update and delete products and movements